RateOrchard

 4. Review cadence

 Each data page shows a Last updated timestamp.
 That timestamp changes when one of two things happens: a data refresh replaces at least one underlying number, or an editor reviews and signs off on the page.
-At minimum, every YMYL (finance, insurance) page is reviewed by a named editor once per quarter.
+At minimum, every page in the salary and career vertical is reviewed by a named editor once per quarter, in line with how Google guidance treats YMYL-adjacent content.

 5. Corrections

-If we publish an error, we fix it as soon as we can verify the correct value, we annotate the page with the date of the correction and the reason, and we keep a log at /corrections (link active once the first correction is logged).
+If we publish an error, we fix it as soon as we can verify the correct value, we annotate the page with the date of the correction and the reason, and we keep an internal log of every correction with timestamp and reason.
+A public corrections index will publish at /corrections once we have the first correction to log.
 To report a possible error, email [email protected].
+We aim to acknowledge correction requests within two business days.

-RateOrchard publishes reference material, not personal financial advice.
-Rates, laws, and coverage requirements differ by state, situation, and carrier underwriting.
+RateOrchard publishes reference material, not personal career or financial advice.
+Wages, occupational outlook, and skill demand vary by state, specialization, employer, and individual experience.
 Before acting on anything you read here, confirm with a licensed professional.